 Company culture starts with your leadership.
 If your leadership reflects what you want your company to represent, you’ll attract the right kinds of people.

-Support [Female-Identifying] Professional Growth
+Support Women’s Professional Growth

-Encourage growth and promotion.
+This means you need to mentor and support your female-identifying and underrepresented employees.
+And to do that right, you need a structured plan.
 Start a mentoring program so that your new hires can learn from those making the big decisions in your company.
 Teach your team what they need to know to climb the ladder if that’s what they desire.

 Resources and access to education opportunities are a big part of career development.
-Make sure you’re fostering that opportunity, every chance you can get!
+Make sure you’re fostering that opportunity every chance you can get!
 Equal opportunity is the first step in diversifying your leadership and your team overall.

 Be an Ally for Women With DotConnect

 There is so much more to learn about inclusivity in the workplace.
 Taking steps to create an environment that’s safe for women will benefit not just the women themselves, but your entire organization.
 The more empowered everyone is, the more they’ll be able to contribute from a place of strength, sincerity, and commitment.